kharmabum/insight-pandemic/kafka/README.md

 ## Requirements
 - 3 zookeeper nodes
 - 3 broker nodes
+- `tmux` is required to run the producer script

 These instances must be open to `ssh` and able to access S3.
 See associated resources in `insight-pandemic/terraform/main.tf`.

 ## Configuration
 First review [these instructions](https://docs.confluent.io/current/installation/installing_cp/zip-tar.html#prod-kafka-cli-install) for manually installing the Confluent platform on your instances.
+The Apache Kafka [QuickStart](https://kafka.apache.org/documentation.html#quickstart) documentation is also quite helpful.

 1. Download the Confluent platform files